JJ/hoborg/text/text.md

 the end of it, where the two rows met.
 It got the most light, with a spotlight right below it that made it look like, well, like a statue, which it was in way, except for the moving thing.
-I was not awed; I actually liked the most the cute and fearsome siamese twins that were right beside him.
+I was not awed; I actually liked the most the cute and fearsome Siamese twins that were right beside him.

 What did it do?
 Well, it was in a cage and the barker spent most of